csci174/fall2024/pages/_assignments/journal-02.md

 * Something of your choice

 ## Questions to Answer
-Then answer the following questions:
+Then answer the following questions in your identity journal:
 1. Describe the issue you picked and the different perspectives on it.
 1. What is your perspective on the issue?
 What are other perspectives on the issue that you don’t necessarily agree with?